 This study is open to all ESC member and affiliate member national cardiac societies.
 You are welcome to join us!The purpose of this registry is to assess the feasibility of recruitment, the appropriateness of the dataset collected and the suitability of the expected enrolment.

-The ESC Associations initiating this registry are the Acute Cardiovascular Care Association (ACCA) and the European Association of Percutaneous Cardiovascular Interventions (EAPCI).The Executive Committee of the registry is co-chaired by: Uwe Zeymer, Nicolas Danchin, Franz Weidinger and Peter Ludman.
+The ESC Associations initiating this registry are the Association for Acute CardioVascular Care (ACVC) and the European Association of Percutaneous Cardiovascular Interventions (EAPCI).The Executive Committee of the registry is co-chaired by: Uwe Zeymer, Nicolas Danchin, Franz Weidinger and Peter Ludman.

 Franz Weidinger, AT, Co-ChairUwe Zeymer, DE, Co-ChairNicolas Danchin, FR, Co-ChairPeter Ludman, UK, Co-ChairPeter Sinnaeve, BEPetr Kala, CZRoberto Ferrari, IT, Chairman of the EORP Oversight Committee Aldo P. Maggioni, IT, EORP Scientific Coordinator